KCLinguistics/Hacking-Neuro-Syntax/pages/Introduction.md

 # Hacking Neuro-Syntax

 The program starts at the end of July.
-Each session lasts less than 45 mins, will be recorded and the materials are going to be acessibile on my GitHub.
+Each session lasts less than 45 mins, will be recorded and the materials are going to be accessibile on my GitHub.

 In this 8-day-long workshop, the attendees are going to learn about the first four components of syntax in regards to neurobiological issues and experimental tools that document changes in the language processing and production techniques.